List of political families in Lebanon: Lahoud family

-The Lahoud family is a Maronite family whose members claim to have been the decedents and were a part of the Dhaou families of the Levant, they allegedly trace their origin back to Ghassanids.
+The Lahoud family is a Maronite family from the village of Baabdat in the Metn region of Mount-Lebanon.
+Their members claim to have been the descendants and were a part of the Dhaou families of the Levant, they allegedly trace their origin back to Ghassanids.
 In modern politics, the family saw the likes of Emile Lahoud as the country's president who had close ties with the Syrian Al-Assad regime.